-(1966 CR: VI.V.2)

-The following studies and activities are being pursued in this field.
-On the basis of information obtained in reply to an enquiry, the secretariat is preparing joing studies on: Experience acquired in participating countries in respect of the degree of accuracy achieved in projecting requirements for the various forms of energy; and methods used for systematically assessing the influence on the energy market and energy policy (a report is to be issued in 1968).
+(1966 CR:VI.V.2) The following studies and activities are being pursued in this field.
+On the basis of information obtained in reply to an enquiry, the secretariat is preparing joing studies on: Experience acquired in participating countries in respect of the degree of accuracy achieved in projecting requirements for the various form of energy; and methods used for systematically assessing the influence on the energy market and energy policy (a report is to be issued in 1968).

-XXVII.5 ECE (1966 CR:VI.V.3) General energy problems The following enquiry is also being undertaken for the preparation of a report in 1968: Methods used for the long-term planning of energy supplies.
-XXVII.6 ECE (1966 CR:VI.V.4) General energy problems The secretariat prepares and submits to the three Committees concerned with energy an annual survey of the recent energy situation in Europe.
+XXVII.5 ECE General energy problems (1966 CR:VI.V.3) The following enquiry is also being undertaken for the preparation of a report in 1968: Methods used for the $long-term$ planning of energy supplies.
+XVII.6 ECE 1966 CR:VI.V.4) General energy problems The secretariat prepares and submits to the three Committees concerned with energy an annual survey of the recent energy situation in Europe.
 The latest document, issued in 1966, is ST/ECE/ENERGY/7.
-XXVII.7 ECE (1966 CR:VI.V.5) General energy problems (Report Prague symposium) Volume I of the report on the Symposium held in Prague, September 1966 issued in 1967 is ST/ECE/ENERGY/8 - ST/ECE/HOU/31.
-XXVII.8 ECE (1966 CR:VI.V.10) Development work in special fields At its 26th. session ECE will consider setting up a new working party on economic management of large power stations.
-XXVII.9 ECE (1966 CR:VI.V.11) Hydroelectric resources in Europe and their utilisation The following items are a selection from the work of the Group of Experts working in this field: Hydroelectric potential of Europe's water resources - its assessment and geographical distribution: In continuation of earlier studies prepared in this field, the secretariat is preparing a definitive study, containing an international map of surface potential throughout Europe.
+XXVII.7 ECE (1966 CR:VI.V.5) General energy problems (Report Prague symposium) Volume J of the report on the Symposium held in Prague, September 1966 issued in 1967 is ST/ECE/ENERGY/8 - ST/ECE/HOU/31.
+XXVII.8 ECE (1966 CR:VI.V.10) Development work in special fields At its 26th. session FCE will consider setting up a new working party on economic management of large power stations.
+(XVII.9 ECE 1966 CR:VI.V.11) ed Hydroelectric resources in Europe and their utilization The following items are a selection from the work of the Group of Experts working in this field: Hydroelectric potential of Europe's water resources - its assess- ment and geographical distribution : In continuation of earlier studies prepared in this field, the secretariat is preparing a definitive study, containing an international map of surface potential throughout Europe.
 A provisional version of this study was prepared as EP/WP.2/ Working Paper No. 42 and Adds.
 1-3.
 The definitive study will be published in 1968.
-The role of water recycling by pumping on a daily or weekly cycle is hydro-electric plants and multiple-purpose schemes: A provisional version of a report on this subject has been prepared as EP/WP.2/Working Paper No. 44 and Adds.
+The role of water recycling by pumping on a daily or weekly cycle с. ш In hydro-electric planus and multiple-purpose schemes: A provisional version of a report on this subject has been prepared as EP/WP.2/Working Paper No. 44 and Adds.
 1-4.
-The Group's programe includes the study of a number of other subjects indluding the following: Elaboration of Methodology for the Assessment of an Exploitable Hydropetential and Related Problems;
+The Group's programme includes the study of a number of other subjects including the following: Elaboration of Methodology for the Assessment of an Exploitable.
+IOIIOMIUR: